Royal Cornwall Show

-The Royal Cornwall Agricultural Show, usually called the Royal Cornwall Show, is an agricultural show organised by the Royal Cornwall Agricultural Association, which takes place at the beginning of June each year, at Wadebridge in north Cornwall, England, United Kingdom.
+The Royal Cornwall Agricultural Show, usually called the Royal Cornwall Show, is an annual agricultural show organised by the Royal Cornwall Agricultural Association, which takes place at the beginning of June, at Wadebridge in north Cornwall, England, United Kingdom.
 The showground is on the south side of the A39 main road and between the hamlets of St Breock and Whitecross.
-Members of the Royal family often attend at the Show, including Prince Charles who is a supporter of the farming community.
-Princess Alexandra attended the 2009 show.
 The show lasts for three days and attracts approximately 120,000 visitors annually.

 History

 The Royal Cornwall Agricultural Association was founded in 1793, and has been known by that name since 1858.
+The first event was a ploughing match, held in 1793 near Truro, and the following year prizes for livestock were introduced.
+While initially held in Truro, the event moved to Bodmin, then from 1858 the show moved around between locations, before establishing itself at the permanent showgrounds in Wadebridge in 1960.

+Members of the royal family often attend the show, including King Charles III who is a supporter of the farming community and was the Royal Cornwall Agricultural Association's patron between 2003 and 2022.
+Princess Alexandra attended the 2009 show.
+Prince William was appointed patron of the Royal Cornwall Agricultural Association in 2024.

+Organisers claim that the Burke Cattle Trophies awarded at the show are the "only true national award" for cattle showing left in the UK.